Melania Trump Takes Charge: First Lady Brings Glamour Back Into The White House

 Trump first priority is her role as a mother to Barron, but she plans to focus her energy on combatting cyberbullying.
 It is something that she feels very strongly about because Barron has been the subject of vicious cyber bullies in the past few months.

-“As the first lady, Melania is commited to educating and inspiring people to be kinder and gentler with others.”
+“As the first lady, Melania is committed to educating and inspiring people to be kinder and gentler with others.”

 Do you think Melania Trump is doing a good job as the first lady?
 Do you think she and Barron will ever move to the White House?